apache/james-project/src/adr/0041-james-servers-offering.md

  - **Cassandra Guice** (TODO rebrand me) still have community traction,

-Note that transitionning from basic server to the advanced one will be easy as they rely on the same technologies.
+Note that transitionning from the Basic Server to the Advanced Server will be easy as they rely on the same technologies.

  - **Distributed server** will remain unchanged.